hxwang/Seminar/CRASH-2014-Sep/CANDOR-Clean-Slate-System-Integrity-using-Selective-Redo.md

 - implementation: use verilog

 ### ORAM in Ascend
-- very storng security gurantees
+- very strong security guarantees
 - significant overheads

 ### Malicious Server
 - it could modify data etc, thus we need to add integrity
 - solution
 	- Option 1: Merkle Tree, but expensive, because hash chaining proportional to tree height, need to verified everything on the path
-	- we can use acecss counter instead of leaf label
+	- we can use access counter instead of leaf label